 Whether you’re scoping out locations for a picnic or a new jogging path, check out our picks for some of the best parks in Boston.
-From Fenway to the South End to the Back Bay, Boston’s green spaces are a perfect backdrop for a lazy summer afternoon.
+From Fenway to the South End to Back Bay, Boston’s green spaces are a perfect backdrop for a springtime walk or a lazy summer afternoon.

 1. Ramler Park

 Named for the couple who once owned the parking lot on which it was built, the Dorothy & David Ramler Park was created as a show of respect for the Fenway neighborhood.
 Ramler Park’s greenery was strategically planted to attract migrating birds, making this a perfect destination for birdwatchers.
 With its picturesque circular fountain and Grecian columns, this park is a slice of paradise amid the busy city.

 Find Ramler Park at 130 Peterborough St, Boston, MA 02215.

 2. Fenway Victory Gardens